Up (video game): Plot

 The story centers on an elderly widower named Carl Fredricksen and an earnest young Wilderness Explorer named Russell who fly to South America in a house suspended by helium balloons.

 The PlayStation 3, Wii and Xbox 360 versions of the game follow the film's plot more tightly, spanning eleven levels, with some liberties taken.
-The Microsoft Windows, Mac OS X, PlayStation 2 and PlayStation Portable versions of the game are a much looser adaptation, in which Carl and Russell take longer detours through the jungle to attempt to reach the end of Paradise Falls.
-Consequently, those versions are over 20 levels long.
+The Microsoft Windows, Mac OS X, PlayStation 2 and PlayStation Portable versions of the game are a looser adaptation, in which Carl and Russell take detours through the jungle.
+Consequently, these versions of the game have over 20 levels.

 Gameplay

 Up follows the storyline of the film, featuring Carl, Russell, and Dug walking through the jungles of Venezuela.
 All of the mentioned characters are playable in the game, and in all versions, the player must switch between them to take advantage of their unique abilities to overcome obstacles, while being careful to avoid injury as all playable characters (depending on the version) share a single health bar.

 The PlayStation 3 version of the game was the first game based on a Pixar film to support the trophy system.
-This version and the Xbox 360 version feature online achievements that are themed off of Wilderness Explorer badges.
+This version and the Xbox 360 version feature online achievements themed after Wilderness Explorer badges.
 All versions feature multiplayer aerial combat in addition to the main story mode.